cjlux/ASMBL/README.md

 - Regenerate the additive setup
 - Regenerate the subtractive setup
   - This offsets the CAM operation Z height equal to the raft height.
-- Click on the `ASMBL` tab along the top navigation bar
+- Click on the `N-Fab` tab along the top navigation bar
 - Click `Post Process`
   - If all the toolpaths have not been previously generated or are out of date, you can tick the box to re generate all toolpaths
     - This currently has a bug if the additive toolpath isn't the last to generate where the progress bar will not complete.
 If this happens just close the progress bar are rerun the post process command